HRL Community Living Standards

 The outcome of the appeal is final.

 Resolution of possible violations before term ends.
-Possible violations of the HRL Community Living Standards must be addressed before residents depart from on campus housing at the end of the contract period.
+Possible violations of the HRL Community Living Standards must be addressed before residents depart from on-campus housing at the end of the contract period.
 Residents who fail to respond to outstanding requests may be denied the opportunity to return for the next contract period and the case will be reviewed and heard in their absence.
-Residents involved in such incidents, and who are not planning to return to on campus housing, may have their cases referred to the Office of Student Conduct.
+Residents involved in such incidents, and who are not planning to return to on-campus housing, may have their cases referred to the Office of Student Conduct and Conflict Resolution.